ro0gr/ember-cli-page-object/guides/calculator.md

 </form>
 ```

-We could add 10 new components to the definition definition for each number button by using a `:nth-of-type` pseudo-selector, but there is a better way to do it using page object collections:
+We could add 10 new components to the definition for each number button by using `:nth-of-type` pseudo-selector, but there is a better way to do it by using page object collections:

 ```js
 // your-app/tests/pages/components/calculator.js